amoahjenise/the_linkup/README.md

 - `updated_at`: Timestamp of last notification update.
 - `requester_id`: ID of the request sender (if applicable).
 - `link_up_id`: ID of the related linkup (if applicable).

-### Table: participants
-Manages participants in conversations, including their status and join time.

-Columns:
-- `participant_id`: Unique identifier for each participant.
-- `user_id`: ID of the participant user.
-- `conversation_id`: ID of the related conversation.
-- `last_read_message_id`: ID of the last read message.
-- `is_muted`: Indicates if the participant is muted.
-- `is_blocked`: Indicates if the participant is blocked.
-- `joined_at`: Timestamp of participant join time.

 ### Table: ratings
 Stores ratings provided by users for linkups.